Horseman, Pass By: Plot

-Set on a cattle ranch in rural Texas in the early 1950s.
-85-year-old Homer Bannon lives with his wife, his stepson Hud, his 17-year-old grandson Lonnie, and Halmea, a maternal African-American housekeeper.
+Set on a cattle ranch in rural Texas in the early 1950s, the 85-year-old Homer Bannon lives with his wife, his stepson Hud, his 17-year-old grandson Lonnie, and Halmea, a maternal African-American housekeeper.
 Lonnie, orphaned by the premature deaths of his parents, is the book's narrator and the prologue explains his day-to-day life as he transitions through adolescence.
-Hud is a capable ranch hand but has a ruthless character and he indulges his often extreme appetites with no restraint, doing what he pleases regardless of the consequences.
+Hud is a capable ranch hand but has a ruthless character, and he indulges his often extreme appetites with no restraint, doing what he pleases regardless of the consequences.
 The tension between Hud and Homer and Lonnie's struggle to reach maturity are the key elements that drive the novel.

 Lonnie spends most of his time working on the ranch while sometimes driving to town to shoot pool or drink beer with his friends.
 In the evenings at home, he frequently spends time with Halmea or talks to a pair of ranch hands who share their stories of cowboying and rodeoing all over the southwestern US.
 From them, Lonnie begins to consider a world beyond the remote Bannon ranch.

 One day, one of Homer's young heifers is found dead.
 The state veterinarian is called in to determine the cause of death and is concerned that hoof and mouth disease may have killed the cow.
 While waiting for the vet to complete his analysis, Hud objects to Homer's handling of the situation and threatens to make a legal claim on the ranch based on Homer's advanced age and incompetence.
 Lonnie is shocked to hear Hud make such a threat and is surprised when Homer quickly dismisses it as mere talk.

 After the vet determines that hoof and mouth disease killed the cow, the state orders the rest of Homer’s cattle to be put down to prevent an epidemic.
 Homer is unable to find a legal way to resist the state’s authority and the remaining cattle are shot and buried.
 After losing his cattle, Homer becomes aimless and increasingly depressed.